 I Ain't Sorry

 Everyone has their own struggle in life, and some are more profound than others, of course.
 Being transgender is a struggle many people consider to be on the more intense side of the spectrum, but why does it have to be?
 Just because transgender has a stigma from our society, does not mean I owe anyone any sort of explanation or that I should be treated any lesser than anyone else.
 If you like me, then you like me; and this should be the mindset when it comes to dating me (or any transgender person).
-I can see why some straight men would have liked to know prior to hooking up that I was transgender, but was it really any of their business?
+I can see why some men would have liked to know prior to hooking up that I was transgender, but was it really any of their business?
 Should it even of been that big of a deal?
 Debatable.
 In my opinion, it isn’t and it shouldn’t be.

 It has never been my intention to hurt, trick, or upset anyone I have gone out with or hooked up with.
 Now that I have realized I don't want anyone who doesn't want me as I am, I see the importance of being open with someone on the first date; more so because I'm comfortable telling someone now.
 It’s a turn on if guys are cool with it.
 If you’re cool with my situation, you’re a cool AF person.
 Not everyone discloses everything about themselves when they’re making out in a club or bar, or even on a first date.
 Now that I have been telling guys on dates, some of them literally have not believed me.
 I had a boyfriend who I never told until almost a year after our break up, to which his response was “that doesn’t change anything for me.” *swoon.* Another ex of mine hadn’t known until after he read my first blog post.
 He messaged me on Facebook and said “You know if you'd said it from the start I’d have been okay with it right?...
 Oh my god I would've been very proud and probably supported you to be open about it...
 Does it sound strange if I find it sexually intriguing?”
 Because he knew me, and saw who I was in real life, it gave me a chance at a relationship.

-I have never felt bad about not telling people I’m transgender, even the ones that I've had sex or been in a relationship with.
+I have never felt bad about not telling people I’m transgender, even the ones that I've been intimate or in a relationship with.
 If it was right to tell that person it would’ve happened in a moment where my whole self just knew it was time.
 I would say it like word vomit, but like, pretty vomit (like that time my vomit was legitimately pink at post-prom senior year down at the Jersey Shore).
 And those moments do happen, but when the timing is right.

 Before this year the timing was never right for me to come out.
 I might not have ever come out if the transgender movement hadn't taken the media by storm.
 I chose to come out when I did because 1.
 People are more understanding and somewhat knowledgable about what transgender is and 2.
 I was tired of living what felt like a double life.
 I couldn't keep track of the few friends I had told and those I hadn’t, and it was becoming exhausting.
 I started to become more comfortable with people knowing about me than not.
 Another reason I wanted to come out so publicly is I want to help transgender people feel more comfortable, and I want to help non-transgender individuals understand us better.
 Like I said in my first post, my soul was put into this body, in this life, for a reason; and that reason is changing how society perceives and treats the transgender community.